-This function allows the MFC to receive a document over the Internet, and then relay it to other fax machines through conventional analog landlines
+This function allows the machine to receive a document over the Internet, and then relay it to other fax machines through conventional analog landlines

 - 1 Press Menu, 6, 5, 1.

-- 2 Press or to select On or Off.
+- 2 Press or to select on or off.

 - 3 Press Set.

 - 4 Press Stop/Exit.